 Share the post "6 ways to help our oceans and look absolutely fabulous doing it"

-Alex Warneke currently resides as a graduate student at San Diego State University.
-As a chemical ecologist, Alex’s research focuses on the effects of heavy metal pollutants on the chemical communication between organisms.
+Alex currently resides as a Science Communicator for the National Park Service, where she inspires thousands a year to love the watery world.
+Alex earned her Masters degree in chemical ecology from San Diego State University investigating the effects of heavy metal pollutants on the chemical communication between organisms.
 In her “free time,” Alex enjoys convincing the public that Ecology is indeed sexy.
-With that goal, she is a strong proponent of unconventional science communication and extending the broader impacts of her research to the general public using the outlets of film and social media.
-When she is not busy busting a move in the cold room or filming her next rap video, she can normally be found frolicking through the California kelp forest.
+With that goal, she is a strong proponent of unconventional science communication and extending the broader impacts of science to the general public using the outlets of film and social media.
+When she is not busy busting a move or filming her next rap video, she can normally be found frolicking through the California kelp forest.